 Whether you’re planning to trek the lofty heights of the famous Tour du Mont Blanc circuit, or cross the lava fields of Iceland’s Laugavegur trail, one thing that your kit bag can’t be without are trekking poles.

 But what do you need to look for in choosing the best trekking poles for women?
 We talk ergonomics, weight, and construction materials below, as well as why trekking poles are crucial on multi day hikes.
-We’re reviewing Black Diamond’s Trail Pro trekking poles from Ellis Brigham while we’re at it.
+Whilst there are plenty of budget hiking poles on the market, today we’re reviewing Black Diamond’s Trail Pro trekking poles from Ellis Brigham, a lightweight trekking pole for the serious trekker.

 Why do I need trekking poles?